 This investment is to help them make short-term investments without sacrificing near-term cash flow.

-Webflow also recently launched an academy to teach users how to maximize the UI of their no-cod sites.
+Webflow also launched an academy to teach users how to maximize the UI of their no-cod sites.

 The platform has opened up new opportunities for designers to develop Webflow themes too.

 7. Digital asset management gets more advanced

 With remote teams becoming the norm, keeping track of how design projects are moving along is more difficult than ever.

 Businesses and large brands have turned to software to organize their brand identity assets.